SoumyaSaliyan-wq/Heart-Beat-Data/README.md

     env file for more information

 # Development
-- To run the process locally "npm start"
+- To run the process locally "npm start".Server will run at "localhost:3011"

 # Production
 - "pm2 start server.js --name=app" - To start the server